 Mr. McLean chaired the firm’s Washington litigation practice from 1982 to 1994, during which time it grew from eight to more than 60 full-time litigators.
 He then headed the litigation practice, which grew to 170 lawyers during his tenure.
 Mr. McLean has been a member of the firm’s management committee since 1979.

-Mr. McLean is currently a member of the firm’s diversity committee.
+Mr. McLean was also a member of the firm’s diversity committee.

 Mr. McLean attended law school on an I.U.
 School of Law Fellowship, earning membership in Order of the Coif and serving on the Indiana Law Journal.